nmajor/emailgate/NOTES.md

 - Quote page
 - New Cover Designs

 DONE:
 - Add EXPAND down arrow icon to collapsed emails
 - Change icons to words (EDIT, SAVE, VIEW)
 - Add progress bar on top (Add Emails -> Edit Book (50 emails) -> Checkout)
 - Remove modal for add emails - Move to add emails progress step
 - Remove modal for checkout - Move to checkout progress step
+- When adding emails grey out pending emails and show progress (Adding 50 emails) in a notification strip below the navbar

+MAYBE NOT THAT IMPORTANT OR CHANGED MY MIND:
+- Move search to a sidebar (See how it works)
+- Grey out emails when saving